Coronavirus updates in Central Texas: Wednesday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 581 active cases, and 18 people are currently hospitalized (14 unvaccinated, four vaccinated).
-Since the beginning of the pandemic, at least 29,319 confirmed cases have been reported and at least 386 people have died.
+- Hays County: There are currently 446 active cases, and 10 people are currently hospitalized.
+Since the beginning of the pandemic, at least 29,539 confirmed cases have been reported and at least 396 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-17-Oct.
-22, there have been 28 total positive cases.
-There have been 1,567 total cumulative positive cases.
+23-Oct.
+29, there have been 43 total positive cases.
+There have been 1,582 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-18-Oct.
-22, there have been 18 total positive cases.
-There have been 1,043 total cumulative positive cases.
+25-Oct.
+29, there have been 0 total positive cases.
+There have been 1,061 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)